Juniperus chinensis ‘Torulosa’ Hollywood juniper

 Name derivation: Juniperus – Latin name for juniper; chinensis – of China.

 About this Entry: The main text of this entry is from the book Trees of Stanford and Environs, by Ronald Bracewell, published 2005.
-John Rawlings added information on Pfitzer.
+John Rawlings added information on Pfitzer, subsequently removed (temporarily) until it is sorted out (Jan 2024, SP).